ralfbiedert/cheats.rs/content/_index.md

 <footnotes>

-<sup>1</sup> While for each part of the heap someone (the allocator) needs to perform bookkeeping at runtime, the stack is trivially managable: _take a few bytes more while you need them, they will be discarded once you leave_.
-The (for performance reasons desired) simplicity of this appraoch, along with the fact that you can tell others about such _transient_ locations (which in turn might want to access them long after you left), form the very essence of why _lifetimes_ exist; and are the subject of the rest of this chapter.
+<sup>1</sup> For fixed-size values stack is trivially managable: _take a few bytes more while you need them, discarded once you leave_.
+However, giving out pointers to these _transient_ locations form the very essence of why _lifetimes_ exist; and are the subject of the rest of this chapter.

 </footnotes>